AtiqueUrRehman/qaida/README.md

 ligatures](http://www.cle.org.pk/software/ling_resources/UrduLigatures.htm) in Urdu which are to be recognized as compared to only 52 characters (excluding numbers and punctuations) in English.

-Qaida is an attempt to advance the research in font independent printed Urdu test recognition.This data set, to the best of out knowledge is the first large scale multi-font data set for Urdu language.
+Qaida is an attempt to advance the research in font independent printed Urdu test recognition.
+To the best of our knowledge, this is the first large scale multi-font data set for Urdu language.

 ### Get the data
 | Name  | Content | Classes | Examples | Size | Link | MD5 Checksum|